 Seek medical attention right away if you have signs of a genital infection (penis or vagina): burning, itching, odor, discharge, pain, tenderness, redness or swelling of the genital or rectal area, fever, not feeling well.
 These symptoms may get worse quickly.

 Stop taking dapagliflozin and saxagliptin and call your doctor at once if you have:

 serious skin reaction--itching, blisters, breakdown of the outer layer of skin;

 ketoacidosis (too much acid in the blood)--nausea, vomiting, stomach pain, confusion, unusual drowsiness, or trouble breathing;

 signs of a bladder infection--pain or burning when you urinate, increased urination, blood in your urine, pain in your pelvis or back.

 Some people taking dapagliflozin have had bladder cancer, but it is not clear if this medicine was the actual cause.

 Common side effects may include:

-abnormal blood levels of cholesterol or triglycerides (a type of fat in the blood); or
+abnormal blood levels of cholesterol or triglycerides; or

 runny nose, stuffy nose, sinus pain.